atiasnir/mypy/README.md

 ### mypy.metrics
 Currently contains Jaccard pairwise distance for sparse matrices (much faster than the dense version that is shipped with `scipy`)

+### mypy.kegg
+Exposes the KEGG database as a set of `pandas.DataFrame`s

+Allows for fast and convenient annotation of other `pandas.DataFrame`s using the `merge` and `groupby` operations.

+The database is initially downloaded into the path defined in `kegg/settings.py`.
+For subsequent import the already downloaded tables are read from cache.

+Available dataframes:

+    # raw
+    pathways
+    entries
+    reactions
+    relations

+    # processed
+    nodes
+    edges

 Setup
 -----
 Note that I currently don't package it.
 I just clone the repository directly into: